 THE ARTISTIC & SOCIAL BRAIN ATLAS

-The artistic brain connectome, proposed by The Thinking Eye’s Founder Dr Janneke van Leeuwen, maps art processing onto the social brain atlas—the most comprehensive diagram of the neural dynamics that regulate human social cognition to date (Alcalá López et al., 2017.)
+The Artistic Brain Atlas shows how art engagement and production recruit the same brain networks as complex social behaviour.
+The atlas was created by mapping seminal neuroimaging studies on art and creativity onto the social brain connectome — the most comprehensive diagram of the neural dynamics that regulate human social cognition to date (Alcalá López et al., 2017.)

 See also: More Than Meets the Eye: Art Engages The Social Brain, published in Frontiers in Neuroscience, 25 February 2022. https://doi.org/10.3389/fnins.2022.738865